BrandanKeen/computational-techniques-meteorology/assignment08/README.md

-# Assignment 08 – Isentropic and Synoptic Analysis of a Cyclone Event
+# Assignment 08 – Visualization of GOES-16 RGB, 300K Isentropic Fields, and Gridded MSLP from Surface Data

 This analysis includes:
 - GOES-16 RGB airmass imagery with 300K isentropic pressure and wind overlays